Cost of mini dental implants

 While it’s certain that these implants can last for many years, it’s uncertain how well they’ll last compared to regular implants.
 But, just because they haven’t been in use for very long doesn’t mean they aren’t a safe option.
 The FDA has approved mini dental implants and they don’t pose any harm to patients.

 There are many cases where mini implants prove to be an ideal alternative.
-Mini implants can be used to support loose dental bridges or dentures.
+Mini implants can support loose dental bridges or dentures.
 They also make for a good alternative when a patient wants to replace a missing tooth in an area where limited space could make placing a post for a regular implant challenging.

-This compares well to the cost of regular implants, which can cost between $3000 and $6000 for a single tooth and $12,000 to $30,000 for implants that support lower dentures.
+This compares well to the cost of regular implants, which can range from $3,000 to $6,000 for a single tooth and $12,000 to $30,000 for implants that support lower dentures.

 If you’re still trying to decide between mini dental implants vs. traditional implants, but feel concerned about the price, a CareCredit card may help.
 You’ll be able to pay off your procedure in monthly installments instead of all at once.
 With your CareCredit card, you’ll be able to pay for dental procedures at dental practices listed with the company, including Dr. Stone’s.